microfundiv-lab/microfundiv-lab.github.io/index.md

 # Microbiome Function and Diversity lab

-Team website of the Microbiome Function and Diversity lab at the University of Cambridge, led by Alexandre Almeida.
+Website of the Microbiome Function and Diversity lab at the University of Cambridge, led by [Dr Alexandre Almeida](https://www.vet.cam.ac.uk/staff/dr-alexandre-almeida).
 Website was created using the [template](https://github.com/greenelab/lab-website-template) by the [greene lab](https://www.greenelab.com/).

 {%
   include link.html